Don't miss out! Small business, big savings 🤑 Save 50%* Claim now

 Payroll

-This guide will explore the concept of forced annual leave and the circumstances in which you can direct an employee to use their annual leave.
+Keep reading to learn about forced annual leave and the circumstances in which you can direct an employee to use their annual leave.

-What is a Shutdown?
+What is annual leave?

-In Australia under the National Employment Standards (NES), employees usually have the right to a minimum of four weeks of paid annual leave per year or five weeks for employees who do shift work.
+In Australia under the National Employment Standards (NES), employees usually have the right to a minimum of four weeks of paid annual leave per year (or five weeks for employees who do shift work).

 Throughout the year, annual leave gradually builds up as employees work more hours.
 Accumulation of annual leave starts from the first day of employment, including the probation period.